HyperJeanJean/TPW-TPI-Fixes/README.md

  - Install the game

- - Copy the Game.exe file from the "TPI" folder into your installation folder
+ - Copy the Game.exe file and the "data" folder from the "TPI" folder into your installation folder

  - Copy the files from the "Common" folder into your installation folder